30th April, 2018

 Beneath the rules, regulations and red tape, safety is really about common sense.
 Don't put yourself in danger.

-No one is going to remember the entire contents of a 50-page legal document, but they will remember a clear and simple health and safety message.
+No one will memorise the entire contents of a 50-page legal document, but they will remember a clear and simple health and safety message.

-Cutting a corner is the fastest way to have an accident.
+Cutting a corner might speed up your work, but it's also the fastest way to have an accident.

 It is estimated that around 80% of accidents can be attributed, at least in part to human error.
 Keep focused.